Mets: Lindor out indefinitely, deGrom has forearm tightness

 The Mets recalled infielder Travis Blankenhorn from Triple-A Syracuse to take Lindor’s roster spot.

-Luis Guillorme was slated to start at shortstop Saturday night.
+Luis Guillorme started at shortstop Saturday night.
 Jonathan Villar and Jose Peraza could also see action at the position.

 ”I refer to our depth,” Rojas said. ”The front office has done a good job preparing for situations like this.
 We’re going to miss Francisco, but we’re covered.”

-Beset by a long list of injuries, Mets just got third baseman J.D.
+Beset by a long list of injuries all season, the Mets got third baseman J.D.
 Davis back from the 60-day IL on Friday.
 His return meant each of New York’s projected regulars were available for the first time in months.

 ”I have a lot of faith in the boys.
 We’re a resilient team,” Lindor said. ”I’m not the first person to go down this year.
 I know the guys will continue to work as hard as they can and are going to win a lot more games with or without me.”